Phone: (202) 296-5505 Email: info@winvale.com

 • Telecommunication and Network Services

-FASt Lane will require the following list of documents in order to process your business as quickly as possible through the system.
-If you happen to be a large business involved in any Subcontracting Plans, you are likely to be asked for further documentation or financial statements that are beyond the scope of the checklist.
-Feel free to reach out to our consulting team if you need clarity on what each of these documents are or how to obtain them.
+FASt Lane will require the following documents to process your business as quickly as possible through the system.
+If you are a large business involved in any subcontracting plans, you may be asked for additional documentation or financial statements beyond the scope of this checklist.
+If you need clarification on what each document entails or how to obtain them, please don’t hesitate to reach out to our consulting team.

 When submitting a FASt Lane offer through eOffer, you must include: